Persistence

 Storage

 This approach survives clean shutdowns but not crashes.
 If the process dies unexpectedly, you’ll lose any data that wasn’t saved.
-That’s fine for this stage - you’ll add crash recovery in the next stage.
+That’s fine for this stage.
+You’ll add crash recovery in the next one.

 Testing